radiorabe/klangbecken/README.md

 _Preparation before deploying_:
+* When deploying both, the [front-end](https://github.com/radiorabe/klangbecken-ui) and the back-end app, deploy the front-end _first_.
 * Check again that the code you want to deploy passed continuous integration.
 * Make sure that your working directory is clean, and that you are on the master branch:
   ```bash